-Sometimes, I feel that the content I write in English it dull.
+Sometimes, I feel that the content I write in English is dull.
 Uninteresting.
 Boring.
 No matter how much I try.

 And usually I am right.

 But you know what?
-That is not a problem!
+That is not really a problem!

 The main rule in journalism is that you have to be concise.
 Precise and to the point.
 This is what makes great journalists, not the ability to charm you with their writing!